aMIrmxc/kara-code/docs/prompts.md

     Color: "from-orange-500 to-red-500"

 I want you to use this file as a base example for building the page.
 Take inspiration from its styles and design patterns, but use relevant, topic-appropriate, and SEO-optimized content to create the new page in the best possible way.

+- simple Animate this page written with Nextjs.
+Animation should turn back with Reverce Scrolling
+'''

+'''

+-